jhultman/continuous-fusion/readme.md

 Implementation of continuous fusion layer for projecting FPV image into BEV using LIDAR.

-Launch rosnodes using shell scripts in tools.

-To visualize in rviz:
-    1. Run world frame publisher using script in tools.
-    2. Run velo node to publish pointcloud.
-    3. Open viz with `rosrun rviz rviz`.

 Comments on coordinate systems:

     Points x_velo in velodyne coords are sent to points x_image